THE CHALLENGE

 WE DELIVERED MORE VALUE SOONER

-We planned for the dependencies
+We understood dependencies

 WE SAVED TIME AND MONEY